cherch173/slice/README.md

     - [X] Sign up other USERS and test the COMMENT Functionality (Reviews)
 - **Thursday**:
     - [X] BRANCH for Edits
-    - [] Get Index Table to sort by Highest Ranking as default
-    - [] Adjust Open Til Time to 12H format and include am/pm
-    - [] Try to implement Google Maps API to site from new branch to try to get subway data
     - [X] Final Testing Phase
     - [X] Deploy
 ***